vacp2p/rfc/content/docs/rfcs/36/README.md

 - `payload`: base64 encoded payload, [`waku_utils_base64_encode`](#extern-char-waku_utils_base64_encodechar-data) can be used for this.
 - `contentTopic`: The content topic to be set on the message.
-- `version`.
-The Waku Message version number.
+- `version`: The Waku Message version number.
 - `timestamp`: Unix timestamp in nanoseconds.

 ## Events